microsoft/autogen/samples/tools/testbed/README.md

                 The Docker image to use when running scenarios.
 Can not be used together with --native.
                 (default: 'autogen/testbed:default', which will be created if not present)

-  -d DOCKER_IMAGE, --docker-image DOCKER_IMAGE
-                The Docker image to use when running scenarios.
-Can not be used together with --native.
-                (default: 'autogen/testbed:default', which will be created if not present)

   --native      Run the scenarios natively rather than in docker.
                 NOTE: This is not advisable, and should be done with great caution.
 ```